null Skip to main content

 Perforations: 11 x 11.1

-Unusual fact about this stamp: It’s said that the overprinted sheets come from a stamp dealer in Australia, who worked with a Taiwanese distributor to design and market the stamps.
+It’s said that the overprinted sheets came from a stamp dealer in Australia, who worked with a Taiwanese distributor to design and market the stamps.
 The overprints are in the selvage of the sheets, and show each stop – Hong Kong, Shenzhen, and Guangzhou, ending in Shanghai.
 With the authority of the USPS, the overprinted sheets were allowed to go on sale in China and Australia.